LISA offers two versions of support for the UT workstation:

 Windows 10 is the new standard of the UT-managed workstation.
-Because the user is administrator on the computer it is possible to install software.
+Because the user is an administrator on the computer it is possible to install the software.
 LISA provides several services like the installation of Windows 10 and some of the logon services, as well as the security of the workstation.

 It is possible to install freeware software applications like Java or Acrobat Reader.
 Download these applications via the website of the supplier.